Ferris-Labs/site-draft/content/en/docs/Adaptors/azure -AzureBaseHook1.md

 pip install azure-storage-file
 ```

-Import the module into your execution package file and instantiate it with your desired params.
+Import the module into your execution package file and instantiate it with your desired parameters.

 ```
 TBD